bdheard/PythonEssentials/Slides/Module01.md

 ## VSCode

 - There are several options for an IDE.
-- We will use VSCode as our primary IDE.
+- We will use VSCode.
 - Python extension available.

 ![](../media/VSCodePythonExtension.png)